sunnygino10/pm-ba-portfolio/README.md

 ## How to View

-Click any of the file links above to view the PDF in your browser.
+Click any of the file links above to view.

 ---